 Could I determine this in 6 seconds?
 Generally, yes.

 That’s not to say I didn’t take another 10 seconds or so to scan for more detail or that I wasn’t respecting all the candidates I was tossing.
-More so, I needed to give my precious time to those who had carefully prepared an effective cover letter and resume, who gave me what I needed to make a positive decision, quickly.
+More so, I needed to give my precious time to those who had carefully prepared an effective cover letter and resume.
+Their resumes helped me make a positive decision, quickly.

 As a manager for many years, I’ve chaired countless hiring committees.
 With age I’ve slowed down in my scanning and with experience, have become a little less cavalier.
 Today, I get my best kicks from helping people who, like my former self, would be fantastic employees, but their resume just isn’t getting them the attention they deserve.

-I recognize my former self daily in the hearts and minds of so many young people exiting the educational system, uncertain about the future and unschooled in employer ways.
-Or in the worries of those mid-career professionals who face an uncertain job market after many years in stable employment.
+I recognize my former self daily in the hearts and minds of so many people exiting the educational system or navigating their early years in the job market.
+They may be uncertain about their future or unschooled in employer ways.
+Or both.
+Or they may face an uncertain job market after a few years in stable employment.

 Writing a resume is a little like doing your tax return – a necessary evil once a year (or less often if you delay and default!).
 The rules of the game are so many and change so often – it’s hard to get it right.
 And the payoff can be better or worse, depending on how well you know the system.

-If you find the process of writing a resume painful, visit the Present Yourself – in Writing links and read the foundation tips in my post on substance and style matters in resumes to assess your own resume.
+If you find the process of writing a resume painful, visit 30 Resources to Support the Writing Process for Education & Work Transition and read specific resume tips in my post on substance and style matters in resumes to assess your own resume.

-And if you are still looking for resume relief, fill in my contact form.
+And if you are still looking for resume relief, fill in my contact form or book a half-hour free consult at the bottom of this page.
 I’m here to help.